-Next to it we hung some metal rails, hooks, mini magnetic round storage containers and a wall hanging, all sourced from Ikea.
-They were very easy to attach to the wall and are perfect for storing nic nacs and for hanging water play and measuring equipment.
+Next to it we hung some metal rails, hooks, mini magnetic round storage containers and a wall hanging, from Ikea.
+They were very easy to attach to the wall and are perfect for hanging water play and measuring equipment.

 We placed a long seat underneath, also from Ikea, and attached a black board from Bunnings.

-The beautiful Australian handmade bunting I picked up from the Glenbrook Markets from a shop called Bold Australia, who make and print all of their products here in Australia.
+The beautiful Australian handmade bunting I picked up from a shop called Bold Australia, who make and print all of their products here in Australia.

 Lastly, we made a water wall and a marble run out of pegboard, recycled water bottles and wood.
 It took a few goes to get the angles correct, but it was fun and a learning experience for the kids in itself!